The Bronx: New York City expands

 The Simpson Street elevated station was built in 1904.
 It was listed in the National Register of Historic Places in 2004.

 The Bronx was a mostly rural area for many generations, with small farms supplying the city markets.
 In the late 19th century, it grew into a railroad suburb.
 Faster transportation enabled rapid population growth in the late 19th century, involving the move from horse-drawn street cars to elevated railways and the subway system, which linked to Manhattan in 1904.

 The South Bronx was a manufacturing center for many years, and was noted as a center of piano manufacturing in the early part of the 20th century.
 In 1919, the Bronx was the site of 63 piano factories employing more than 5,000 workers.

-At the end of World War I, the Bronx hosted the rather small 1918 World's Fair at 177th Street and DeVoe Avenue.
+Before the end of World War I, the Bronx hosted the rather small 1918 World's Fair at 177th Street and DeVoe Avenue.

 The Bronx underwent rapid urban growth after World War I. Extensions of the New York City Subway contributed to the increase in population as thousands of immigrants came to the Bronx, resulting in a major boom in residential construction.
 Among these groups, many Irish Americans, Italian Americans, and especially Jewish Americans settled here.
 French, German, Polish, and other immigrants moved into the borough.
 As evidence of the change in population, by 1937, 592,185 Jews lived in the Bronx (43.9% of the borough's population), while only 54,000 Jews lived in the borough in 2011.
 Many synagogues still stand in the Bronx, but most have been converted to other uses.

 Change

 Bootleggers and gangs were active in the Bronx during Prohibition, between 1920 and 1933.
 Irish, Italian, Jewish, and Polish gangs smuggled in most of the illegal whiskey, and the oldest sections of the borough became poverty-stricken.
 Police Commissioner Richard Enright said that speakeasies provided a place for "the vicious elements, bootleggers, gamblers and their friends in all walks of life" to cooperate and to "evade the law, escape punishment for their crimes, [and] to deter the police from doing their duty".

+In 1945, the Bronx Marian apparitions drew 30,000 pilgrims to the area to see the site of an alleged vision of the Virgin Mary.

 Between 1930 and 1960, moderate and upper income Bronxites, predominantly non-Hispanic Whites, began to relocate from the borough's southwestern neighborhoods.
 This migration has left a mostly poor African American and Hispanic, largely Puerto Rican, population in the West Bronx.
 A significant factor that shifted the racial and economic demographics was the construction of Co-op City, built to house middle-class residents in family-sized apartments.
 The high-rise complex played a significant role in draining middle-class residents from older tenement buildings in the borough's southern and western fringes.
 Most predominantly non-Hispanic White communities today are in the eastern and northwestern sections of the borough.